Cyclical asymmetry

 Cyclical asymmetry is an economic term that describes any large imbalance in economic factors occurring for purely-cyclical reactions by a market or nation.
 That may include employment rates, debt retention, interest rates, bond strengths, or stock market imbalances.

 Types

 There are two main types of cyclical asymmetry: fiscal and economic.
-While there are equivalents to cyclical asymmetries in investment banking and stock market transactions, these systems are designed to deal with such things.

 Fiscal cyclical asymmetry

 Fiscal cyclical asymmetry is based on national or international changes to fiscal policy as a result of cyclical intervention in money markets or currency exchanges.
 A simple example is the reaction of the US Federal Reserve to raise interest rates when the dollar performs too well against other currencies such as the euro and the yen.
-Since currency exchanges are often predilated on the results of economic changes such as quarterly profit results, Federal Reserve msut be cautious not to overreact or such fiscal changes will actually exacacerbate the situation by making investment in America more attractive than equalizing exchange rates.
+Since currency exchanges are often predilated on the results of economic changes such as quarterly profit results, Federal Reserve must be cautious not to overreact or such fiscal changes will actually exacerbate the situation by making investment in America more attractive than equalizing exchange rates.
 When this does occur, it is a cyclical asymmetry.